be-net/2019/content/index.md

 ### Joint event

-From Mon, Dec 12, to Wed, Dec 14, the winter school on thei "Networks in economics and finance" will be held at CORE (Louvain-la-Neuve), with a course by Bryan Graham.
+From Mon, Dec 12, to Wed, Dec 14, the winter school on **Networks in economics and finance** will be held at CORE (Louvain-la-Neuve), with a course by Bryan Graham.
-More informations are available in its [website](http://www.unamur.be/en/eco/winter-school).
+For more informations, please vistit its [website](http://www.unamur.be/en/eco/winter-school).

 # Invited Speaker